 Then the EPP stars aligned, and I realized that I could combine the slotted ruler tool with the practice of cutting multiple strips of fabric at once.
 Thus came the advent of bulk basting into my EPP repertoire.

-As I mentioned at the beginning of this section, I will cover this in depth next week, but you can find the trade favorite Stripology ruler here.
+As I mentioned at the beginning of this section, I will cover this in depth in the basting post, but you can find the trade favorite Stripology ruler here.
 It requires a rotary cutter and cutting mat for use.
 Of note, this strategy of bulk basting may not be conducive to fussy cutting, if that is your preferred EPP style.
 So let’s cover my favorite supplies for that next.

 Fussy Cutting Templates